 Certain qualifiers to CLI commands are incompatible.
-To avoid problems in this area, specify only one qualifier per CLI command.
+To avoid problems, specify only one qualifier per CLI command.
 For example, to set both WRITEBACK_CACHE and NORUN on unit D102, use the following two commands:

-SET D102 WRITEBACK CACHE SET D102 NORUN
+SET D102 WRITEBACK_CACHE SET D102 NORUN

 Avoiding Problem Situations